pallavisaha24/devops-ai-playbook/projects/README.md

 ## Step 5: Update Image Tags

-1. Go to one ECR repository and copy the tag of one service
+1. Go to any one ECR repository and copy the tag of one service ( tag is the commit ID )
 2. Update the image tag in the deployment files:
    - `gitops/k8s/backend/` - for all backend services
    - `gitops/k8s/frontend/` - for frontend service